Asqatasun/Asqatasun/docs/Rule-1-2-5.md

 ## Summary

-This test consists in checking whether neither text between `canvas` tags of each decorative bitmap image (`<canvas>` tag) are implemented correctly.
+This test consists in checking whether the textual alternative of each decorative canvas image is empty.

 ## Business description